Personal tips from a successful blog writer with thousands of readers!

 - monetizing to make money – people who take their blog seriously and hoping to grow it as their full-time business.

 As you can see.
-Some people blogs to quit their job.
+Some people blog to quit their job.
 Others blog as part of their full-time business.
 Knowing which one you fit into will definitely help you prepare a business strategy to maximize your blog’s earning potential.

 - Your own product/service – selling your own product or service is really the only longterm monetization method for me.
 It makes no sense getting a percentage of affiliate commissions when you could take all the profit by selling your own product offering.